Apartments

 - Ensure amenityThe desirable or useful features of a building or place which support its ongoing use and enjoyment by building occupants, residents, visitors, workers etc. It is usually understood to mean visual and aural amenity.
 Factors relevant to amenity include the general characteristics of the locality (including the presence of any feature of historic, architectural, cultural or similar interest), daylight, sunlight, outlook, privacy, air quality, effects of wind, odour, noise and vibration.
 Amenity should be preserved, so potential impacts need to be assessed and managed. spaces and windows have satisfactory levels of natural light.

-A context character appraisal must be carried out at the outset to establish the suitability of the site.
-Scale and form must reflect that of the surrounding site context.
+A context character appraisal must be carried out at the outset to establish the suitability of the site for an apartment building.
+Scale and form must respect that of the surrounding site context.

 Usually, apartment buildings will demand greater height and mass than conventional housing, which must first be justified through an analysis of the surrounding buildings, urban context and topography.